-Winner - Deutz Medal for Fiction, 2004 Montana New Zealand Book Awards
+Winner of the Deutz Medal for Fiction, 2004 Montana New Zealand Book Awards

-Winner - Victorian Premier's Literary Award for Fiction in 2004.
+Winner of the Victorian Premier's Literary Award for Fiction in 2004

-Shortlisted - Australian Miles Franklin Literary Award in 2004
+Shortlisted for the Australian Miles Franklin Literary Award in 2004